Made in USA vs Offshore: Real Cost Comparison (2026)

 Three forces are reshaping the Made in USA vs offshore decision, and they push in different directions.

 Third, speed.
-US reorder cycles run 3-5 weeks versus 10-16 weeks from Asia (Maersk Apparel Index, 2025).
+US reorder cycles run 3-5 weeks versus 10-16 weeks from Asia (OneAim Apparel logistics data, 2025-2026).
 For brands running 90-day sell-through cycles, that compression captures or misses second-season demand.
-In our pipeline, US brand inquiries about domestic and nearshore capacity rose 41% year over year between 2023 and 2026.
+In our pipeline, US brand inquiries about domestic and nearshore capacity are up 41% cumulatively from 2023 to 2026.

 What does "Made in USA" actually mean under FTC and USMCA rules?

 The FTC requires "Made in USA" products be "all or virtually all" domestic, meaning all significant parts, processing, and labor must be domestic (FTC Made in USA Labeling Rule, 2021).
-The 2023 update set civil penalties at $51,744 per violation.
+Civil penalties reach $53,088 per violation as of the 2025 adjustment.
 A hoodie sewn in LA from Pakistani fleece cannot legally carry an unqualified "Made in USA" tag.

 Qualified claims and "Assembled in USA"

 Brands using imported fabric pivot to qualified labels: "Made in USA of imported fabric" or "Assembled in USA from imported components."
-A 2024 Morning Consult survey found 68% of US consumers value unqualified "Made in USA" labels at a 10%+ premium, while only 41% give comparable credit to "Assembled in USA" claims.
-The 27-point gap is why brands chase the unqualified standard.
+US shoppers consistently give an unqualified "Made in USA" label more credit than an "Assembled in USA" claim, which is why brands chase the unqualified standard.

 Yarn-forward under USMCA